wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
-= 2.5 (2010-03-20) =
+= 3.0 (2010-03-20) =
 * BUGFIX: Slideshow speed setting works now.
 * BUGFIX: Settings are not overridden any more every time the plugin gets activated.
 * BUGFIX: jQuery Colorbox now works again for links with uppercase suffixes (IMG,JPG etc) thx to Jason Stapels (jstapels@realmprojects.com) for the bug report and fix!
-* NEW: Added theme#6, a modified version of theme#1. (not compatible with IE6 at the moment) thx to <a href="http://twitter.com/gervasioantonio">Gerv·sio AntÙnio</a> for all the hard work!
+* NEW: Added theme#6, a modified version of theme#1. (not compatible with IE6 at the moment) thx to <a href="http://twitter.com/gervasioantonio">Gerv√°sio Ant√¥nio</a> for all the hard work!
+* NEW: Added theme#7, a modified version of theme#1. thx to <a href="http://www.vjucon.com/">Vedran Jurincic</a> for the feature request!
+* NEW: Added theme#8, a modified version of theme#6.
 * NEW: Added screenshots of all themes, screenshot of selected theme is shown in admin menu
 * NEW: Added warning if the plugin is activated but not set to work for all images on the blog.
 Warning can be turned off on the settings page.
+* NEW: Added setting for automatic hiding of embedded flash objects under Colorbox layer.
+Default: false
 * NEW: Added switch for preloading of "previous" and "next" images.
 Default: false
 * NEW: Added switch for closing of Colorbox on click on opacity layer.
 Default: false
 * NEW: Added setting for transition type.
 Default: elastic
 * NEW: Added setting for transition speed.
 Default: 250 milliseconds
 * NEW: Added setting for overlay opacity.
 Default: 0.85
-* NEW: Added setting for automatic hiding of embedded flash objects under Colorbox layer.
-Default: false
-* NEW: Turkish translation by <a href="http://www.serhatyolacan.com/">Serhat YolaÁan</a>
+* NEW: Turkish translation by <a href="http://www.serhatyolacan.com/">Serhat Yola√ßan</a>
-* NEW: Portuguese translation by <a href="http://twitter.com/gervasioantonio">Gerv·sio AntÙnio</a>
+* NEW: Portuguese translation by <a href="http://twitter.com/gervasioantonio">Gerv√°sio Ant√¥nio</a>
+* NEW: Plugin should be WPMU compatible now.
+Haven't tested myself, though.
+Would appreciate any feedback.

 = 2.0.1 (2010-02-11) =
 * BUGFIX: slideshow does not start automatically any more if the setting is not checked on the settings page.